 6. De Soto Carrera Tri Short

 Knowing that your shorts are made right here in the USA give you the peace of mind that they’re of the highest quality.
 The De Soto Carrera Tri short is exactly that, and you’ll feel it in the soft texture when you wear them.

-The women’s feature a wide comfortable waistband with a removable drawstring, so you can get it as tight as you desire.
-The men’s waistband is not as wide but still comfortable and non-chafing, as well as being a low-rise design.
+The women’s version features a wide comfortable waistband with a removable drawstring, so you can get it as tight as you desire.
+The men’s waistband is not as wide, but still comfortable and non-chafing, as well as being a low-rise design.

 An added comfort function is that the fleece pad is sewn right into the fabric for a seamless inner environment.
 It dries quickly, but may be a little thin for extended rides.